 - As it is individualised to you, each session can progress in difficulty as your fitness, stability and strength improve.

 To recap, regular Reformer Pilates helps build a stronger core, improves posture, mood, body shape & muscle tone, increases flexibility, builds optimal health and helps you to move more efficiently.
-It takes stress off joints and bones whilst providing a challenging, overall body workout.
+All of this, combined with a healthy diet can aid in achieving weight loss goals.
+It also takes stress off joints and bones whilst providing a challenging, overall body workout.
 Really, there are no excuses NOT to give it a try.

 *Results may vary.
-Exercise and proper diet are necessary to achieve and maintain weight loss and/or muscle gain over an extended period of time.
+Exercise and proper diet are necessary to achieve and maintain reformer pilates and weight loss and/or muscle gain over an extended period of time.